gemerden/anygraph/README.md

 ```
 This makes all objects iteratively encountered by `build()` be part of the graph, to be iterated (depth- or breadth-first), traversed upward and downward; it makes the `Item.siblings()` method work.
 As long as a iterable relationship between objects exists or can be created, a double-linked graph can be built automatically.

-Note that the graph can traverse multiple unrelated object types/classes.
+Note that the graph can traverse multiple unrelated object types/classes, as long as they have One or Many relationships defined with the same name.
 ### Visiting the Graph
 Another useful utility is the `.visit()` method.
 It is used to traverse the graph and apply a function/callable on any node encountered (using the example above):
 ```python